The 3 Most Challenging Moments that Can Make or Break Any Project

 Who’s in Charge: Project Manager vs. Product Owner

-Both the project manager and the product owner oversee teams who work hard to bring projects across the finish line together.
-But the path to that finish line diverges with each of these roles.
-Which role is more important to your organization?
-More foundational?
-More right for your organization?
-There is a natural Venn diagram of the two roles, examining where the leadership methods overlap and diving into what makes each one unique.
+Both the project manager and the product owner oversee teams that work hard to bring projects across the finish line together.
+But their paths to that finish line often don't follow the same trajectory.
+So, which role is more important to your organization?
+Trick question: they're both important.

 Missed Opportunity to Contribute in a Hybrid Work Environment